n-vest/n-vest.github.io/content/project/shapepatterns/index.md

 In one study, I investigated whether an instructor's gestures could help children identify pattern units and improve their performance in patterning tasks.
 Additionally, I explored whether having children mimic the instructor's gestures would enhance their understanding.
 In another study, I examined whether providing perceptual support, such as drawing a line under the pattern unit, would help children recognize the pattern units more effectively.

-<strong>Related Works:</strong>
+<strong>Selected Works:</strong>

 Vest, N. A., Anthony, L. E., Becerra, C., Maheshwary, P., Callery, K., Shack, A. P., & Alibali, M. W. (2024, March).
 Learning to extend shape and number patterns: Do lessons focused on the pattern unit help?
-[Poster] Biennial Meeting of the Cognitive Development Society. [poster](http://dx.doi.org/10.13140/RG.2.2.20787.64804)
+[Poster] Biennial Meeting of the Cognitive Development Society. [[poster]](http://dx.doi.org/10.13140/RG.2.2.20787.64804)

 Vest, N. A., Fagan, S. E., & Fyfe, E. R. (2022).
 The role of gesture and mimicry for children’s pattern learning.
-Cognitive Development. [paper](https://www.researchgate.net/publication/361265082_The_role_of_gesture_and_mimicry_for_children's_pattern_learning)
+Cognitive Development. [[paper]](https://www.researchgate.net/publication/361265082_The_role_of_gesture_and_mimicry_for_children's_pattern_learning)